 You can consider using Plastic bins instead of cardboard boxes (by now you already know why, so I won’t mention the reason once again).
-Plastic bins will be resistant to moisture and are aesthetically much better.
+Plastic bins are resistant to moisture and are aesthetically much better.

 I found this 24 drawer plastic bin storage set with a high-impact polystyrene frame on Amazon which is already being loved by the people who bought it.
 The best part is that it is still not expensive.

 Do you want to know the most amazing thing about plastic bins?
-You can label them while according to its content.
+You can label them according to their content.

 5. Kids’ Toys Storage